Gibbs Record Store on Clifton Street Cardiff – 2003

 The third shop was the furtherest away from me, which probably explains why I’d not visit as often as the first two.
 Gibbs Records was at the far end of Clifton Street (from Broadway), a rarely travelled place.
 I believe it was established in the 1950s by Paul Gibbs and for the majority of its time specialised in new music, charts and LPs.
 Paul retired roughly around 1989/91 at which point the shop was leased out to a new owner who kept the Gibbs Name on the store, but specialised in second hand records instead of new releases.

 I remember buying a couple of singles in there when they sold the new stuff, but it’s fair to say most of my paper round money went on music bought in Woolies and would not reach the end of the street to Gibbs.
 I do remember going in there a few times when they’d switched to selling second hand, but for my taste it was not essential record browsing.
 The stock at that point seemed to be more charity shop (classical and Des O’Connor), and they were chaotically piled and stored without much care.
 Compared to the carefully racked and alphabetised stock in Broadway, lifting cardboard boxes off each other and struggling to look through crammed record racks was enough of a turn off that I gave up on Gibbs during the 1990s.
+There’s a great little video of the shop in 1999 below.

 I recently learned the shop briefly spent a period at the other end of Clifton Street, on the corner of Sapphire Street whilst the original shop was refurbished.
 Those signs were recently uncovered as this photo by Graham Carrick shows.
 I don’t actually recall the period it was there before it moved back to the other end of the street, but I do well remember the one shop that stood in that location on the corner of Sapphire Street in my time, which was called Casperjacks.
 It was full of cheap electronics and tat, but worthy of note here as it was the place I’d go for cheap blank C90 cassettes (they usually stocked Memorex, Scotch or BASF) to record the records I’d bought on to for playing on my cheap knock-off Walkman, or to copy ZX Spectrum games or music from the Radio One chart show.